Youth Soccer Referees

 For more information see the RA Steen website under Soccer -> Outdoor Soccer or St. Charles Soccer Association www.stcharles-soccer.com.

-Indoor and outdoor mini-soccer fees are set entirely by the Community Centre and cover the cost of running the program, including a t-shirt for each player, individual and team photo, and medal.
+Indoor and outdoor mini-soccer fees are set entirely by the Community Centre and cover the cost of running the program, including a t-shirt for each player.
 The Community Centre attempts to keep costs low, in order to allow as many children to participate as possible.
 Because the mini-soccer program uses Winnipeg One School Division fields for play, no field maintenance fee is required.
 Because the program is run entirely by the community centre, no fees are paid to Winnipeg Youth Soccer Association or Manitoba Soccer Association.

 Youth Soccer Fees